The Impact of Spectroscopic Redshift Errors on Cosmological Measurements

 \section{Spectroscopic Survey and Redshift Errors}

 Spectroscopic surveys measure the redshifts of objects with high precision by analyzing their spectral features, such as emission and absorption lines.
-Two massive ongoing surveys, DESI and \textit{Euclid}, are using spectroscopy to measure galaxy clustering with unprecedented accuracy.
-In its first three years, the ground-based DESI survey has observed over 14 million galaxies \cite{collaboration_desi_2025-3} and plans to extend its initial plan to 50M galaxies across $18{,}000\,\rm{deg}^2$.
-Its dark matter tracer includes Bright Galaxies (BGS) at $0.1<z<0.4$ \cite{hahn_desi_2023}, Luminous Red Galaxies (LRG) at $0.4<z<1.1$ \cite{zhou_target_2023}, Emission Line Galaxies (ELG, mainly [O\,\textsc{ii}] emitters) at $0.8<z<1.6$ \cite{raichoor_target_2023}, and Quasi-Stellar Objects (QSO) at $0.8<z<3.5$ \cite{chaussidon_target_2023}.
-The \textit{Euclid} mission conducts a slitless spectroscopic survey from space, aiming to observe tens of millions of galaxies over $15{,}000\,\rm{deg}^2$, primarily targeting [$\rm{H \, \alpha}$] emitters in the redshift range $0.9<z<1.8$ \cite{collaboration_euclid_2025-2}.
-Its Quick Data Release 1 is already publicly available \cite{collaboration_euclid_2025}.
+Two massive ongoing spectroscopic surveys, DESI and \textit{Euclid}, are measuring galaxy clustering with unprecedented accuracy.
+In its first three years, the ground-based survey DESI has observed over 14 million galaxies~\cite{desi_collaboration_desi_2025-4} and plans to extend its initial plan to 60M galaxies across $18{,}000\,\rm{deg}^2$.
+Its dark matter tracers include Bright Galaxies (BGS) at $0.1<z<0.4$ \cite{hahn_desi_2023}, Luminous Red Galaxies (LRG) at $0.4<z<1.1$~\cite{zhou_target_2023}, Emission Line Galaxies (ELG, mainly [O\,\textsc{ii}] emitters) at $0.6<z<1.6$~\cite{raichoor_target_2023}, and Quasi-Stellar Objects (QSO) at $0.8<z<3.5$~\cite{chaussidon_target_2023}.
+In parallel, the \textit{Euclid} mission is conducting slitless spectroscopic survey from space and aim to observe tens of millions of galaxies over $15{,}000\,\rm{deg}^2$.
+Its primary targets are [$\rm{H \, \alpha}$] emitters in the redshift range $0.9<z<1.8$ \cite{euclid_collaboration_euclid_2025-2}.
+The \textit{Euclid} Quick Data Release 1 (QR1) is already publicly available~\cite{euclid_collaboration_euclid_2025}.
 The large cosmic volumes probed by DESI and \textit{Euclid} enable sub-percent precision in cosmological measurements and require a rigorous understanding of systematic errors, particularly those related to redshift measurements.